smarciano-88/threecats-directmail/README.md

 # Three Cats Coffee — Direct Mail API Tool

-A custom tool that activates high-value customer segments for physical direct mail campaigns via a mocked Lob API response.
+A custom tool that activates high-value customer segments for physical direct mail campaigns via a mocked API response.

 ## What it does
-Takes a high-value segment output from the Make SQL agent and sends a personalized postcard with a unique SALBxx voucher code to each high-value Three Cats Coffee converter.
+Takes a high-value segment output from the Make SQL agent and sends a personalized mail

 ## Endpoints
 - GET /discovery — Opal tool registration endpoint